kyma-project/kyma/docs/application-connector-compass-mode/02-01-application-connector.md

 ## Event Publisher

-The Event Publisher sends events to Kyma Eventing with metadata that indicates the source of the event.
+The Event Publisher sends events to Eventing with metadata that indicates the source of the event.
 This allows routing events to Functions and services based on their source Application.

 ## Application